 Separation anxiety is a dreaded and all too common problem.
-Dogs who suffer from this disorder will become destructive and scratch up doors, bark continuously, chew up walls, and even urinate and defecate all over the house.
-It is not something I have to deal with in my own dog (fortunately!).
-I do, however, deal with it a lot when helping clients.
+Dogs who suffer from this disorder often become destructive and scratch up doors, bark continuously, chew up walls, and even urinate and defecate all over the house.
+It is not something I have to deal with in my own dog (fortunately!), but I deal with it a lot when helping clients.
 I always recommend behavioral modification rather than prescribed drugs and homeopathic cures sold on the internet.

 Tips to Train a Dog With Separation Anxiety